lpsinger/gwcelery/doc/contributing.rst

    directly in GraceDb.
 Temporary files that are written in ``/tmp`` are OK but should be cleaned up promptly.

-   See also the Celery manual's notes on :ref:`task-celery:task-data-locality` and :ref:`celery:task-state`.
+   See also the Celery manual's notes on :ref:`celery:task-data-locality` and :ref:`celery:task-state`.

 -  **Dependencies should be installable by pip.** Dependencies of tasks should be listed in the `requirements.txt`_ file so that they are installed